Professor Nicholas RaceProfessor of Networked Systems

 - Software Defined Networks (SDN), developing network-aware caching solutions that utilise emerging SDN technology (examples of this include the recent work on OpenCache).

 - Networking Testbeds / Wireless Mesh Networking; particularly the associated technical platforms and management infrastructure.
 More recently the focus has been on issues relating to security, developing intrusion/anomaly detection techniques and appropriate remediation strategies (e.g. OpenLIDS presented at MobiCom 2009).

 - Media Delivery (IPTV and Content Distribution); particularly studies of media consumption and system streaming behaviour patterns (e.g. recent work published at ACM Multimedia 2014).

-I am currently the principal investigator at Lancaster of the MPAT EU project and the co-investigator of the EPSRC TOUCAN Programme Grant.
-Previously I was the principal investigator at Lancaster of the FI-CONTENT2, STEER, GN3plus, Fed4FIRE, OFELIA and P2P-Next EU projects.
+I am the principal investigator of NG-CDI, an EPSRC/BT funded Prosperity Partnership.
+I am also the principal investigator at Lancaster of 5GRIT & INITIATE, and co-investigator of the EPSRC TOUCAN Programme Grant.
+Previously I was the principal investigator at Lancaster of the MPAT, FI-CONTENT2, STEER, GN3plus, Fed4FIRE, OFELIA and P2P-Next EU projects.

 For the academic year 2017/2018:

 SCC306: Internet Applications Engineering

 SCC365: Advanced Networking

 1st Class B.Sc.
 Hons in Computer Science, Lancaster (1996)